PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 ![Textbox with title "This site is asking you to sign in" and fields "Username" and "Password"](/assets/convert_wiki_sign_in.png)

-That means before I could access the Wiki's API enpoints, I would need to figure out how I can get `reqwest` to somehow authenticate to the site.
+That means before I could access the Wiki's API endpoints, I would need to figure out how I can get `reqwest` to somehow authenticate to the site.

 Uuuuuuuuuuuuugh.